3 Black girls were found dead last year in a Texas pond. Police have made no arrests.

 “The usual time frame [for autopsies] depends, I would say within two weeks,” David Thomas, professor of forensic studies at Florida Gulf Coast University, told Yahoo News.

-But for small towns, “they send those autopsies off to a whole different county, hours away from that county to do the autopsy,” Quannell said.
+But for small towns, “they send those autopsies off to a whole different county, hours away from that county to do the autopsy,” Quanell said.

 However, the autopsy reports are just one piece of the puzzle.
 Thomas says more could have been done at the time investigators found the girls in the pond.